Skip to main content

 Prior to selection, each candidate was required to meet certain criteria.
 They have to be currently studying as an undergraduate or graduate student in a college or university.
 They must be fluent in English, have a keen interest in regional and global affairs, and possess strong leadership abilities as well as good track record in academic excellence and extra-curricular activities or community work.

-The 14th HYLI Program was held at Yangon, Myanmar from July 10-13, 2017.
+The HYLI 2019 was held in Singapore from July 9-12, 2019.
 High level country selection panels chose 32 top student delegates to represent their countries at the program.
 The students were divided into four groups, each represented by at least one country representative.
-The students attended a series of plenary sessions, workshops, discussions and activities culminating with group presentations on their proposed initiatives for the sustainable urban development of Yangon City.
+The students attended a series of plenary sessions, workshops, discussions and activities culminating with group presentations on their proposed initiatives for a sustainable future.

 This HYLI Library contains a collection of theme-specific reports produced from every HYLI event since 1996.
 Gain from the diversity of perspectives from eminent speakers, subject matter experts and student delegates on society's most pressing challenges.